Edit Template

 You’ll receive:

-This can be anywhere between 5–30 pages.
+After combing through the manuscript, I’ll craft an editorial letter.
+This can be anywhere between 10–40 pages.
 It all depends on the complexity of the project and how I need to organize my thoughts.
 The letter will be well structured, easily navigable, and clear on how you should progress in revision.

 Factors that affect the rate and timeline: